 But the always “on” manic mummy mode is a dreadful example for our kids.

-I’m a planner, a list maker, I always will be but this year my measure of my success will not be how much I ticked off the to do list but whether I had the time free to be spontaneous.
+I always will be, but this year the measure of my success will not be how much I ticked off the todo list, but whether I had the time free to be spontaneous.

 Or just having the freedom to do the right thing at the right time for myself and my family and my friends.